sameerbintaher/sam-hospital/README.md

 v.
 This is Completely responsive for mobile devices <br><hr>

 So!!
 Why late?
 Book your appointment to SamHospital and diagnestic center.

+# I did this project as a practice before assignment.
+I just edit and add some feature to it.
+So some components name is not properly given related to project.
+I hope P Hero team will consider it.
+Later I will fix it.
+Thank You.